 The Refugee Protection Division (RPD) determines claims for refugee protection made within Canada.

-Why does the RPD have to hear the claims refered by CIC?
+RPD have to hear the claims referred by

 Under these three agreements, Canada must process all claims for protection made within Canada.

 For whom does the